Courts at the city, county, regional, state, and federal levels heard cases involving St. Clair’s residents.

 - The Circuit Court index 1819-1840 in addition to 13 sample cases and a contemporary legal dictionary.

-- Declaration and Naturalization papers for the four (4) courts that handled this process – a guide through the labyrinth.
+- About DECLARATION and NATURALIZATION papers: a guide through the labyrinth for the four (4) courts that handled this process.

 In the Quarterly